-Applications are due by 5:00pm, CST, February 28, 2018.
-NPL will host a voluntary training and information session from 1:30 – 3:00pm at the Main Library on January 29, 2018.
+Applications are due by 5:00pm, CST, March 4, 2019.
+NPL will host a voluntary training and information session from 9:30 – 11:00 AM at the Main Library on February 13, 2019.
 All agencies interested in applying for CPF-Literacy grants are strongly encouraged to attend.
-During this training, we will go over the application process, including the format for agency presentations to the grant evaluation panel, which will happen on Tuesday, April 2, 2019, from 1:00–4:00 PM.
+During this training, we will go over the application process, including the format for application review by panel and question session, which will happen on Tuesday, April 2, 2019, from 1:00–4:00 PM.
 There will also be ample time for questions.

-The evaluation panel will make grant award recommendations in April for inclusion in the Mayor’s FY2019 budget.
+The evaluation panel will make grant award recommendations in April for inclusion in the Mayor’s FY2020 budget.
 Applicants will receive notification of the panel’s recommendations at that time.
 Metro Council will consider the recommended CPF grant awards during the budget process in May and June.
-Agencies selected to receive CPF awards will complete a contract with NPL in July 2018.
+Agencies selected to receive CPF awards will complete a contract with NPL in July 2019.

 Questions and Grant Submission

 For all inquiries, or to submit a proposal, please e-mail Kate Rose at firstname.lastname@example.org.
 All applications must be received via e-mail by 5:00 PM CST, March 4, 2019.